vss-devel/zimmer/README.md

 Run either of scripts with '--help' switch to see the list of all options available:

 ```
-$ wikizimmer -h

   Usage: wikizimmer [options] <wiki-page-URL>

   Dump a static-HTML snapshot of a MediaWiki-powered wiki.

   Where:
     wiki-page-URL    URL of a sample page at the wiki to be dumped.
                  This page's styling will be used as a template for all pages in the dump.

   Options:

     -V, --version                                output the version number
     -t, --titles [titles]                        get only titles listed (separated by "|")
     -x, --exclude [title regexp]                 exclude titles by a regular expression
+    -s, --name-spaces [name-space,...]           name spaces to download (default: 0, i.e main)
     -r, --rmdir                                  delete destination directory before processing the source
     --no-images                                  don't download images
     --no-css                                     don't page styling